 I have now learnt that all books and no travel make Ivy rather dull.
 To get the best of both worlds, I decided to shelf all distant travel plans and instead explore Nairobi and its environs.

 This pursuit led me to Ozone Trampoline Park, located in Village Market.
 I went over the Easter holiday so the place was packed.
 I reckon a visit any time other than a public holiday would be better.
 A visit on a weekday would be ideal.

 You are required to sign an injury waiver and general release form as you pay at the reception area.
 The first thing you notice upon entering the park is the graffiti all over.

-The ambiance screams urban vibes.
+The ambience screams urban vibes.
 The artwork is beautifully done and what stands out is the matatu fixed on the wall.

 I could not pass on the opportunity to strike a pose.